Get your International Driving Permit for Nauru in 8 minutes

 What is the maximum age to obtain a Nauru international driving license?

-There is no age limit in obtaining the IDP to drive in Nauru.
+There is no age limit in obtaining the International Driving Permit to drive in Nauru.
 As long as the driver is still capable enough with his senses to manage driving in the country, then it is possible for them.
-However, please note that your IDP is considered invalid if your valid driver’s license isn’t present, is expired, or has been revoked.
+However, please note that your International Driving Permit is considered invalid if your valid driver’s license isn’t present, is expired, or has been revoked.

 What do you need to apply for a Nauru international driving license?

-There are only a few documents required to apply for an IDP in Nauru.
-You only need a copy of your valid driver’s license, passport-size photo, and credit card to pay for your IDP fee.
+There are only a few documents required to apply for an International Driving Permit in Nauru.
+You only need a copy of your valid driver’s license, passport-size photo, and credit card to pay for your International Driving Permit fee.

 Top Road Trip Destinations in Nauru